ssiq/cpp_test_system_server/readme.md

     input:
     {
         'eid': # exam id,
-        'log': # the log file of the exam
-        'project': # the zipped project files
+        'log': # the log file of the exam, use FILE upload 'project': # the zipped project files, use FILE upload }
-    }
     return:
     ok_result

+* /exam/upload_exam_project_and_score/ 同事上传工程,log和成绩
+    input:
+    {
+        'eid': # exam id
+        'qid': # the list of question id in the exam 'score': # the score list of the corresponding question 'log': # the log file of the exam, use FILE upload 'project': # the zipped project files, use FILE upload }
+    return:
+    the ok_result

 # the upload question format
 in the question zip file: